Back to Blog

 2. Pick one high-volume workflow.
 We chose maintenance triage.

-3. Follow the five phases: Planning → Development → Pilot → Go-Live → Continuous Improvement.
+3. Follow the five phases: Planning, Development, Pilot, Go-Live, Continuous Improvement.

 Within a month, the team built muscle memory.
 Tickets stopped slipping.
 Confidence went up.
+Then we added renewals.
+Then onboarding.
+One workflow at a time.

 The Common Pitfalls